sharife/goldenthread-v2/site/content/donate/_index.md

 **No one does what Golden Thread does, and our communities need us now more than ever.** As funding from the government and foundations dwindle, and censorship and authoritarianism become commonplace, we launch the Golden30 Campaign with a clear commitment: **to** **build a strong foundation for growth and stability, ensuring that our essential cultural home for many communities continues to thrive.**

-We invite you to join us in securing the next 30 years of Golden Thread’s vibrant future. **[Can we count on your donation in 2025 to help us reach our first $30,000 milestone?](https://goldenthread.my.salesforce-sites.com/donate/?dfId=a0n3Z00000tn4RsQAI)**
+We invite you to join us in securing the next 30 years of Golden Thread’s vibrant future. **[Can we count on your donation?](https://goldenthread.my.salesforce-sites.com/donate/?dfId=a0n3Z00000tn4RsQAI)**